Buying ethical diamonds

 Most people purchasing a diamond engagement ring benefit from conflict free diamond assurances given by their retailer.
 Most diamonds are sourced from rough diamond supplies regulated by the Kimberley Process Certification Scheme.
 This scheme sets out strict requirements to ensure diamonds have not been used to fund warfare in the displacement of legitimate governments by rebel forces.
 It does not, however, assure a buyer that they are purchasing a completely ethical diamond.

 Many agree that the Kimberley Process does not delve into humanitarian issues.
 Legitimate governments have, within recent times, been responsible the abuse of human rights.
 The diamond industry will always come under scrutiny owing to the emotional value of diamond engagement rings.

-What makes a diamond 100% ethically sourced.
+What makes a diamond 100% ethical?

 In our opinion to be a 100% ethical diamond it needs to be traced from the mine to the polished stone within an independently audited system.
 There should be standards in place to apply to the workforce, surrounding community and environment around the mines.
 Assurances and evidence are passed along to the buyer when they purchase their engagement ring.

-Forevermark or Canadamark?
+Forevermark or Canadamark diamonds?